Plan

 Your high level Work Breakdown Structure provides the basis for your second task.
 This is to create detailed implementation plans for the key commitment types or transaction types.
 It’s these individual plans that deliver the approved scope.

 The commitment types that you can define detailed plans for align with the Change control impact analysis functionality.
 Use the high level Work Breakdown Structure as your guide when building the individual Implementation plans.
-It helps you determine which key deliverables are needed to deliver the required scope and the level of detail necessary to communicate key information.
-Assign to each key deliverable, the task, or action to be accomplished and by whom, with appropriate timeframes.
+It helps you determine which key deliverables are needed to deliver the scope and the level of detail necessary to communicate key information.
+Assign to each key deliverable, the task, or action to accomplish and by whom, with appropriate timeframes.

 As you complete your high level Work Breakdown Structure and each of the detailed Implementation plans, select the Planning complete checkbox.
 This sets the status of that plan to Being implemented.
 This informs the stakeholders that that particular plan is complete.
 It also indicates to the actioners that they can start actioning the tasks on that plan they're assigned to.
 They'll receive confirmation of this by email, if the CCMEMAILAC–Email actioner parameter (TC chapter, CCM group) is set.